607011/Speeq/README.md

 # Speeq

-*Push-to-talk client and server based on Speex codec.*
+**Push-to-talk client and server based on Speex codec**

+This software is under development and does not do anything sensible at the moment.

-# Copyright
+## Copyright

 Copyright (c) 2015 Oliver Lau <<oliver@ersatzworld.net>>